Best Augmented Reality Glasses

 However, you do want to improve your perception of it to make driving safer, easier and more enjoyable.
-MINI have teamed up with San-Francisco designers Qualcomm to create their glasses for the road.
-Mini are leading the way with these glasses, as no other car maker has thought about doing this.
+MINI has teamed up with San-Francisco designers Qualcomm to create their glasses for the road.
+Mini is leading the way with these glasses, as no other car maker has thought about doing this.
 Is there a significant reason for that, or are other car makers missing a trick?

 How Does This New MINI System Work?

 MINI Connected is a system that projects data onto a pair of augmented reality glasses.
 Drivers can see out of them as normal but will have additional data at their disposal.
 These stereoscopic lenses link up with Wi-Fi, Bluetooth, and GPS for complete connectivity.
 This data can plot directions and information on the road ahead – such massive arrows on the road surface as guidance.

 They also designed it to offer information on nearby parking spaces and added a clear speedometer and hazard detection.
 This is ideal for increased safety awareness.
 Qualcomm is looking at this device much like an Apple wearable product, with the insistence that these augmented reality glasses are just as practical for everyday life.

 Augmented Reality Glasses And Driving: Is This A Good Idea?